elqal3awii/WebSecurity-Academy-with-Python/Authentication/Broken brute-force protection, multiple credentials per request/README.md

 # Expected Output
 ```
-[*] Sending multiple passwords in the same request..☑️
+[*] Sending multiple passwords in the same request..
+OK
 ✅ Successfully logged in as carlos
 [#] Use this 2aQWuvvBd0vzGRtC4UE3YSTzFzJDPx7Z session in your browser to login as carlos
 ```